drogalis/SPSC-Queue/README.md

 - Type: Must be default constructible and must be copy or move assignable.

-- std::size_t N: The number of object to allocate on the stack, default is 0.
+- std::size_t: The number of object to allocate on the stack, default is 0.

 - Allocator: Allocator to be passed to the vector, takes the type T as the template parameter.